 6,000 websites currently use the module – that is quite a number.
 The module has been downloaded over 30,000 times from the https://www.drupal.org/project/popup_message page

 I have created the first version of the module for the needs of a client's project.
-The Droptica team is currently watching over the development.
+The Droptica development experts are currently watching over the development.

 The module is enriched with several functionalities made by other developers and added via patches available on drupal.org.